jorislimonier/jorislimonier/README.md

       for Manning Publications
     </summary>
     <p>
         This course teaches the basics of Julia for data science to newcomers, as well as more intermediate practicioners.
+It was sold to close to 100 customers and feedback has been mostly positive so far.
     </p>
   </details>
   <details>